Annapurna Circuit Trek Packing List

 Two thermal for the upper body and one for the lower body should provide enough warmth for the trek.

 Long-sleeved shirts are a must for trekking, especially for sun protection.
 They’re so handy, convenient, and better by all means.
-Along with long-sleeved shirts, you should also pack a short-sleeved t-shirt for a hot and sunny day.
+It would help if you packed a short-sleeved T-shirt for a hot and sunny day along with long-sleeved shirts.
 They come in handy while you are traveling on the road.

 An insulating jacket is an essential item for a trek like this.
 It’s lightweight and probably the essential clothing item for providing warmth.

 Also, for the cold weather, you need wool or fleece variation of trousers to keep you warm and cozy.
-Similarly, waterproof/windproof trousers are quite essentials since the weather at such a height is unpredictable.
+Similarly, waterproof/windproof trousers are essential since the weather at such a height is unpredictable.
 Hence, it’s always best to prepare for the unseen.

 List of other clothing :